ycheng/yc_notes/Ubuntu-and-Debian.md

+### lshw
+* lshw: can show hw information.
+Ex: how many memory slot, and each memory module on each slot.

 ### msr-tools
 * MSRs are Machine Specific Registers that are used to set values for hardware to use, or to pass values between the BIOS and kernel.